Macrometacorp/compute-samples/sample-node-app/README.md

 The CLI prompts you to enter your GDN URL, email address, and API key associated with your Macrometa account.
 Please use the default `GDN URL` of `https://gdn.paas.macrometa.io` unless you have a specific `GDN URL` that you would like to use.

 Next, the CLI prompts you for the region you would like to deploy.
-When specifying a region, you may use `LOCAL`, `ALL`, or select from the list of available regions.
+When specifying a region, you may use `LOCAL`, `ALL`, or select from the available regions.

 > 💡 If you would like to deploy to multiple regions, please use a comma-separated list.